MS. Arch. Selden. B. 24

 To ensure its preservation, access to this item is restricted, and readers are asked to work from reproductions and published descriptions as far as possible.
 If you wish to apply to see the original, please click the request button above.
 When your request is received, you will be asked to contact the relevant curator outlining the subject of your research, the importance of this item to that research, and the resources you have already consulted.

-Please note in addition that this item is on display in the Bodleian Libraries exhibition Gifts and Books (Weston Library, 16 June 2023 – 29 Oct.
-2023).
-It cannot be requested during those dates or for a short period before and after.
+Please note in addition that this item is on display in the exhibition "Chaucer Here and Now", Bodleian Libraries, Weston Library, 8 December 2023 – 28 April 2024.
+It will not be orderable between those dates or for a short period before or afterwards.

 Digital Images